deependhulla/limit-email-access-by-country/README.md

 # limit-email-access-by-country
-Limit IMAP4 , POP3, SMTP services access for users based on country.
-(To reduce hack attack)
+Limit IMAP4 , POP3, SMTP service access for users based on country.
+(To helps reducing hack attack & support for DLP)

 ## Challenges
 Daily we have seen on Mail-server Login-attempt being made from the unknown location for existing users and common-email ids.